 There is also the option of getting a car charger, which will power your pump through your car’s lighter.
 This is cheaper than a battery pack, but you are limited to pumping your car.
 Still, it’s perfect for long commutes or that emergency situation when you have to pump on the go!

-Choosing between the Spectra S1 and S2 will depend entirely what you are looking for and what works best for you!
+The bottom line is that choosing between the Spectra S1 and S2 will depend entirely what you are looking for and what works best for you!
 This blog post details their similarities and differences and will provide you enough information to make an educated decision!
 Which breast pump did you end up choosing and why?
 I would love to hear from you! 😍